TeoNikolov/wasp-ss-gesgen/tutorial.md

     - `-a` : Input audio file.
     - `-p` : Folder in which the motion and a copy of the audio will be output to.
     - `-r` : The random seed to use for generation.
     - `-fp` : File containing a pose sample to use as the first pose of the generated animation.
+You can find previews of the poses [here](https://github.com/TeoNikolov/wasp-ss2023-gesgen/tree/main/data/start_poses/images).
     - `-n` : Name of the output BVH file.
     - `-t` : Temperature of the model, between `0.0` and `1.0`.
 A higher value causes the model to generate gestures that are similar to the chosen style; a lower value has the opposite effect.